Quasicrystalline Analogue of the Haldane Model: Symmetry Analysis

 \subsection{Symmetries of \texorpdfstring{$H_V$}{HV}}

-When $H_V$ is included, we still do not introduce any coupling between the blocks $H_1$ and $H_2$. $H_V$ commutes with all of the rotational $\widetilde{C}_8$ symmetries, but breaks the mirror $\widetilde{\sigma}_d$ symmetries.
+$H_V$ plays the role of the next-nearest-neighbour hopping $H_2$ in the Haldane model, opening a gap at the Dirac point and breaking TRS.
+When $H_V$ is included, we still do not introduce any coupling between the blocks $H_1$ and $H_2$; that is, $[H_V, S]=0$. $H_V$ also commutes with all of the rotational $\widetilde{C}_8$ symmetries, but breaks the mirror $\widetilde{\sigma}_d$ symmetries.
 This means that the group of symmetry operations of $H_1$ is reduced from $D_8$ down to $C_8$, the cyclic group of order 8.
 Since the cyclic group is abelian, it only has one-dimensional irreducible representations, and therefore $H_1$ has non-degenerate eigenvalues in general.
-As before, $H_1$ and $H_2$ have identical spectra, so all eigenvalues of the full $H$ are doubly-degenerate; however, the 4-fold degeneracy at the Dirac point is lifted, creating a gap.
-As discussed in the main text, $H_V$ also breaks TRS (does not commute with $\mathcal{T}_x$), so the bands below the gap can acquire a non-zero Chern number.
+As before, $H_1$ and $H_2$ have identical spectra; the proof of this is almost identical to that in the previous section, except that here one must use $\{H_U+H_V,\mathcal{P}\,\widetilde{\sigma}_d\}=0$ in place of simply $\{H_U,\mathcal{P}\}=0$.
+Therefore, eigenvalues of the full $H$ are doubly-degenerate; however, the 4-fold degeneracy at the Dirac point is lifted, creating a gap.
+As $H_V$ also breaks TRS (does not commute with $\mathcal{T}_x$), so the bands below the gap can acquire a non-zero Chern number.
+Note however that TRS was not responsible for protecting the Dirac point, unlike in the Haldane model.